davemolk/fuzzyHelpers/README.md

     // matching "sec-ch-ua-platform" header if returning
     // a set of chrome headers
     fuzzyHelpers.WithOS("any"),
-    // will include a "Host" header
+    // will include a "Host" header derived from url fuzzyHelpers.WithURL(url),
-    fuzzyHelpers.WithURL(url),
-    // include custom header(s)
+    // include custom header(s) as space-separated key=value
-    // format: space-separated key=value
-    // this gives the famous 'foo' and 'go' headers
+    // below gives the famous 'foo' and 'go' headers
     // with values 'bar' and 'pher', respectively fuzzyHelpers.WithCustomHeaders("foo=bar go=pher"),
 )

-// call Headers to generate
+// call Headers to generate (will choose chrome or firefox randomly
-req.Header = h.Headers()
+// unless specified by you via ChromeOnly or FirefoxOnly options) req.Header = h.Headers()

 c := fuzzyHelpers.NewClient(